 Music Theory Placement Test: Entering music students, both freshmen and transfers, must take a music theory placement test.
 This test establishes a student's readiness to take MU 113 Music Theory I. Students with a weak grasp of music rudiments will take MU 102 Introduction to Music before taking MU 113 Music Theory I. A placement test will also be used to verify the skills of transfer students.
-The test is typically given during registration.
+The test is given online.